 Unequal access to AI tools worsens the digital divide between students with independent and readily available access at home or on personal devices and students dependent on school or community resources.

-In addition to being clear about when and how AI tools may be used to complete assignments, teachers can restructure assignments to reduce opportunities for plagiarism and decrease the benefit of AI tools.
+In addition to being clear about when and how AI tools may be used to complete assignments, teachers can restructure assignments to reduce opportunities for plagiarism.
 This may include evaluating the artifact development process rather than just the final artifact and requiring personal context, original arguments, or original data collection.

 Staff and students should be taught how to properly cite and acknowledge the use of AI where applicable.